drexed/active_object/README.md

 ```

 ####Exclude:####
-`exclude?` returns true if the string does not include the other string. `Rails Safe`
+`exclude?` returns true if the string does not include the other string.

 ```ruby
 "example_string".exclude?("exa") #=> false